WFCD/warframe.py/README.rst

 .. code-block:: python

-    # queries are just another way to get the data to the corresponding objects.
-    # this is really just personal preference.

     import asyncio
     import logging

-    from warframe.worldstate import WorldstateClient, WorldstateLogger
+    from warframe.worldstate import WorldstateClient, utils

     # import the models you want to use
     from warframe.worldstate.models import Cetus

     async def main():
         # Note that the default logger is pretty much empty (nothing will be logged)
-        # so if you want to make use of the logger, make your own:
+        # so if you want to make use of the logger, you can use this helper function:
-        logger = WorldstateLogger("name whatever you want", logging.DEBUG)
-        logger.addHandler(logging.StreamHandler())
+        utils.setup_logging(handler=logging.StreamHandler(), level=logging.DEBUG, root=True)

+        async with WorldstateClient() as client:
+            # get current cetus data
-        async with WorldstateClient(logger=logger) as client:  # pass the logger cetus = await client.get_cetus()
+            cetus = await client.get_cetus()
-            # or ...

-            # just throw the model into `query(type)`
-            # note that for stuff like fissures you need `query_list_of(type)`
+            # or... get it like this:

+            # queries are just another way to get the data to the corresponding objects.
+            # this is really just personal preference.
             cetus = await client.query(Cetus)

             print(cetus)